sumotoy/DigisparkArduinoIntegration/libraries/DigisparkTinySoftPwm/Readme.md

 The **TinySoftPwm_process()** method shall be called periodically:

-* using micros() in the loop(): in this case, asynchronous programmation shall be used: no call to blocking functions such as delay() is permtitted.
+* using micros() in the loop(): in this case, asynchronous programmation shall be used: no call to blocking functions such as delay() is permitted.
 * or better using periodic interruption.

 In order to reduce the memory footprint (programm and RAM), try to use the PWM on pins which are part of the same port:  PORTA or PORTB.